gooddata/gooddata-ui-sdk/docs/sdk-dev.md

     -   Use sdk-ui-tests to define new test scenarios and recordings for your tests

-3. Component tests with enzyme for React components.
+3. Component tests with React Testing Library for React components.
 The goal of these tests is to quickly 'smoke' the component before more expensive tests kick in.

     Dev hints: